Creating Custom JavaScript Visualizations in Data Studio

 Use the color selector style element, Render the data as a bar chart and Dynamically add a title and apply a CSS style

-Step 1: Replace the code in your myVizSource.js
+Step 1: Replace the code in your myVizSource.js file with the code below.

 // create a title element